rdbende/Azure-ttk-theme/README.md

 # Import the tcl file
 root.tk.call('source', 'azure.tcl / azure-dark.tcl')

-# Set the theme with the theme_use command
+# Set the theme with the theme_use method
 style.theme_use('azure / azure-dark')
 ```